|Last updated 7 September 2018

 In May 1978 Perth commercial pilot Derek Macphail made a thorough ground inspection.
-He and colleague Mike Macaulay flew up in a Cessna 206 and landed on reasonably clear section of the runway where they camped for 3 days.
-They brought a trail bike and explored the following areas:
+He and colleague Mike Macaulay flew up in a Cessna 206 and landed on a reasonably clear section of the runway, where they camped for 3 days.
+They carried a trail bike and explored the following areas:

 - aircraft dispersal parking bays

 - signal huts